aimms/user-guide/aimms-ide/MINOS/Advanced/Advanced_-_Function_Precision.rst

-The (relative) function precision e is intended to be a measure of the relative accuracy with which the nonlinear functions can be computed.
-For example, if F(x) is computed as 1000.56789 for some relevant x and if the first 6 significant digits are known to be correct, the appropriate value for e would be 1.0e-6.
+The (relative) function precision :math:`\epsilon` is intended to be a measure of the relative accuracy with which the nonlinear functions can be computed.
+For example, if :math:`F(x)` is computed as 1000.56789 for some relevant :math:`x` and if the first 6 significant digits are known to be correct, the appropriate value for :math:`\epsilon` would be 1.0e-6.

-Ideally the functions F(x) or f'(x) should have a magnitude of order 1.
-If all functions are substantially less than 1 in magnitude, e should be the absolute precision.
-For example, if F(x) = 1.23456789e-4 at some point and if the first 6 significant digits are known to be correct, the appropriate value for e would be 1.0e-10.
+Ideally the functions :math:`F(x)` or :math:`f'(x)` should have a magnitude of order 1.
+If all functions are substantially less than 1 in magnitude, :math:`\epsilon` should be the absolute precision.
+For example, if :math:`F(x) = 1.23456789e-4` at some point and if the first 6 significant digits are known to be correct, the appropriate value for :math:`\epsilon` would be 1.0e-10.